Updated: Apr 12 2022

 Vogue Magazine Cover compared to 36×24 aspect ratio of a 35mm frame

 The Sony groups on Facebook are a litany of opinion on the subject of cropping in camera.
 There’s also so much discussion regarding high resolution vs lower resolution versions of the Sony cameras.
 They often cite autofocus speeds and better video in support of using a camera with less pixels on the sensor, as though they have experienced a real, meaningful improvement when comparing one to the other.
+This is all really moot to a professional phhotographer.

 “Newbies should take these opinions with a pinch of salt.”